botfront/botfront/botfront/docs/guide/developers-guide/README.md

 Follow those instructions to develop Botfront while interacting with all the services exposed by `docker-compose`:

 1. Create a Botfront projet with `botfront init`
-2. in your project, edit `.botfront/botfront.yml` and replace all hosts by `localhost`
-3. Start your project with `botfront up`
+2. Start your project with `botfront up`.
+When Botfront opens on `http://localhost:8888` just close it.
-4. Reset meteor from Botfront root folder with `meteor reset`.  (**this will wipe the database**)
+3. Reset meteor from Botfront root folder with `meteor reset`.  (**this will wipe the database**)
-5. Set the `MODELS_LOCAL_PATH` environment variable in your shell with for example `export MODELS_LOCAL_PATH=~/your-botfront-project/models`
-6. Run Botfront with `meteor npm run start:docker-compose.dev`.
+4. Run Botfront with `meteor npm run start:docker-compose.dev`.
 Botfront will be available at [http://localhost:3000](http://localhost:3000)